meesoft/PhotoLocator/README.md

 # PhotoLocator
 ## Photo geotagging and location browsing
-PhotoLocator can import GPS tags from GPX files and EXIF data from other JPEG files and apply to photos that were not geotagged.
+PhotoLocator can import GPS tags from GPX and KML files and EXIF data from other JPEG files and apply to photos that were not geotagged.

 ![Screenshot](./Screenshot.jpg)